Boyle Looks Over The Issues Facing Upper Ards Area

 Cllr Boyle added: “Unfortunately there is a downside to improvements and investment.
 This generally involves during this period the business community experiencing a weekend trade due to limited Strangford Passenger only Ferry Service.

 “There is a particular negative impact on the night time economy.
-It impoacts on events and those within hospitality sector, involving hotels, bars, restaurants and fast food takeaways and cafes all suffering from a downturn in business.”
+It impoacts on events and those within hospitality sector, involvingxa0 hotels, bars, restaurants and fast food takeaways and cafes all suffering from a downturn in business.”

 He said: “On one hand we had storm Ashley playing havoc and forcing the closure of the Portaferry Road with flooding and treacherous conditions.